 If you are pregnant and wish to continue with the pregnancy, then you should make an appointment as soon as possible to see your GP or midwife to arrange antenatal care, (this is the care that you receive from a doctor or midwife during your pregnancy).
 This is very important as it checks on both your health and your baby’s health throughout your pregnancy.

 The following link will explain more about what antenatal care is:

 If you are not sure about whether or not you wish to continue with the pregnancy, then it is important that you take some time to consider your options in order to make sure that you make the decision that is right for you.

 Talking to people that you trust and getting information about your options may help you decide.
 You may wish to speak to your partner, family or friends.
 Alternatively, you may wish to speak to someone less close to you such as your GP or other healthcare professional.

 You can also discuss your options with organisations such as:

 bpas: helpline:0345 730 4030, www.bpas.org

 If you are under 25, you can also find information about all options including termination from the Brook website at www.brook.org.uk

 Relationships Yorkshire MESMAC is one of the oldest and largest sexual health organisations in the country.
-They offer services to vatious communities accross Yorkshire, including men who have sex with men, African,and other BAME people, peoplemisusing drugs, sex workers and LBGT+ young people and adults.
-You can find more information about what local support there is at MESMAC York by visiting their website or Tel: 01904 620400 or email@ email@example.com
+They offer services to various communities across Yorkshire, including men who have sex with men, African,and other BAME people, people misusing drugs, sex workers and LBGTQ+ young people and adults.
+You can find more information about what local support there is at MESMAC York by visiting their website or Tel: 01904 620400 or email@ firstname.lastname@example.org

 The service directory has details of organisations that can provide information about sexual health, relationships, contraception, sex and the law, puberty, being a teenage parent, and services for young people.
 All sexual health services are completely confidential.
 The services listed will not give information about you to any one else without your permission, unless there is a serious risk to your (or someone else’s), health.